gasp-xyz/mangata-blog/blog/_posts/2021-10-10-themis-protocol.markdown

 There are generally two approaches to solving MEV: MEV redistribution and MEV minimization.
 MEV redistribution is chosen by projects like [Flashbots](https://flashbots.net/){:target="\_blank"}, which create off-chain markets to distribute MEV to miners and searchers.
 Themis is a solution for MEV minimization, as it does not take MEV from users in the first place.
 It's more capital efficient to not take money in the first place, rather than trying to redistribute it after it has been taken.

 We are excited to present our solution to MEV.
 This solution is optimized for DEX-specific blockchains but may serve as inspiration for wider app-specific use cases.
-We’ve chosen the name Themis Protocol, as Themis is the Greek goddess of justice.
+We’ve chosen the name Themis Consensus Extension, as Themis is the Greek goddess of justice.
 We believe it will bring more fairness and justice to DeFi.

 For this article, we make the following assumptions:
 * We use the term Miner, but it applies to Validators on Proof of Stake networks too.